-The basic tab of the timer catch event contains properties shared by multiple BPMN flow objects.
+The the timer catch event contains properties shared by multiple BPMN flow objects.
 See Section A.1, "Common Properties" for a list of these properties.

-Table A-31 describes the properties that can be edited from the Implementation tab.
+Table A-26 describes the properties that can be edited from the Implementation

-Table A-31 Timer Catch Event Properties - Implementation Tab
+Table A-26 Timer Catch Event Properties

 Property Description Due Type .Determines whether the timer catch event creates a process instance based on a specific date or after a specific interval has passed.
 Date: Enables you to specify the date and time when the timer catch event is triggered.
-The time and date are specified according to the following format: day/month/year hour:minute PM/AM Interval: Enables you to specify the interval that the timer even waits trigger the event.
+The time and date are specified according to the following format: day/month/year hour:minute PM/AM • Interval: Enables you to specify the interval that the timer even waits trigger the event.
 This is specified in months, days, hours, seconds according to the following format: <number>M,<number>d,<number>h,<number>s</number></number></number></number> Expression Mode Enables you to define either the date or interval using an expression.

-A.4.9 Error Catch Event
+A.5.9 Error Catch Event